ncsa/Delta_doc/docs/source/user_guide/architecture.rst

 Then move or copy whatever data you want to share to that directory.

 Follow the instructions on this `Globus sharing page <https://docs.globus.org/guides/tutorials/manage-files/share-files/>`_ to share that directory.
 You will need to authenticate and connect to the "ACCESS Delta" endpoint to make this work.
-Share the collection from the directory you created; in the above example: "mkdir /projects/XXXX/globus_shared/my_data/".
+Share the collection from the directory you created; in the above example: "/projects/XXXX/globus_shared/my_data/".

 .. _depend_arch: